am3lia-low/hackerrank-sql-oneshot/README.md

 # hackerrank-sql-solutions
-MySQL solutions to some hackerrank problems i solved in my mini SQL run
+**MySQL** solutions to some hackerrank problems i solved in my mini SQL run
 *insert wombat screaming*

-if you solve these too, you can get SQL 3 stars in hackerrank (yay!!)
+if you solve these too, you can get SQL 3 stars in hackerrank (_yay_!!)

 i didn't include any explanations because my brain is kinda fried trying to transition from PostgreSQL
 and solve the problems at the same time